Eligibility for a Committee Letter

 - Meet a residency requirement of enrollment as a full-time undergraduate student at Johns Hopkins University for a minimum of four semesters.
 (Sophomores are not eligible for a committee letter.)

-- Have completed a minimum of four premedical and/or advanced science courses (i.e., Cell Biology, Genetics, Biochemistry) from Johns Hopkins University.
+- Have completed a minimum of four premedical and/or advanced science courses (i.e., Cell Biology, Genetics, Comparative Animal Physiology) at Homewood.
 This does not include AP coursework.

 Current students or alumni of the Whiting School of Engineering or the Krieger School of Arts and Sciences at Johns Hopkins who have not met the requirements for a Committee Letter are advised to delay their applications to address their missing requirements.
 Please plan to meet with a pre-professional advisor to discuss the resolutions of your ineligibility.